kevinkang88/angular-study/README.md

 whatever happens in a view affects model and the other way around as well.

-## Lecture 6 - HTML Aside: Custom Attricutes
+## Lecture 6 - HTML Aside: Custom Attributes